macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 20: May 25, 2020

+**Today's Progress**: #R9D20 Day 4 of my RPG game.
+Spent most of the day trying to solve a bug with BattleScene and UIScene.
+Practice @ codewars: "Algorithmic predicament- Bug Fixing #9" #100DaysOfCode #javascript #React #freeCodeCamp #microverseinc #1000DaysOfCode

+**Thoughts:** Codewars Rank 359 - 11 hours of study.
+Goals: 1.
+Finish the Microverse curicullum

 ## Day 19: May 24, 2020

 **Today's Progress**: #R9D19 Little progress on my game today.
 Spent most of the day at the beach with kids.
 Practice @ codewars: "The Coins of Ter | Round to the Next N" #100DaysOfCode #javascript #React #freeCodeCamp #microverseinc #1000DaysOfCode